PetarMihalj/cpack/README.md

 # Limitations:

 The main limitation of this system is that it has to decide whether to include a file or not, and this has to be specified manually.
+This has to be done since some headers are non portable, and can't be expanded on your local pc and then submitted to online judges.

 Check out the cpack_common.hpp file; this is how you should include system dependant files (for example bits/stdc++.h).
 Having them wrapped in this format is neccesary for cpack to ignore them while packaging your source.
 Alternatively, just include the cpack_common.hpp file; this should be enough for all competitive programming use cases.

 # Setup: (tested on linux system with gcc 10.2.0 and bash 5.1.0)